-5.2.1 Ranks and duties
+4.2.1 Ranks and duties

-At AAU, every faculty member (be it employed or adjunct, or instructor or researcher) is assigned a track and a rank.
+At AAU, every faculty member (be it permanent or adjunct, or instructor or researcher) is assigned a track and a rank.
 The ranks are further divided into degrees as specified below.
-For employed faculty the ranks are awarded within the teaching and research tracks.
+For permanent faculty the ranks are awarded within the teaching and research tracks.